cgi-uswest-chimpls/get-started/how-to-build-a-microservice.md

 This introduces the following configuration elements:

 * An application name
 * The URI of the configuration server service.
 Per the [12 factors](https://12factor.net/) we [store configuration in the environment](https://12factor.net/config).
 Thus we can change configuration without changing code, and all that is required to pick up new configuration files is an application restart.
+If no cloud service uri is found in the environment (such as in local automated unit testing) then a local instance is created at `localhost:8888`.
 * Basic authentication.
 Simply hardcoding a username and password is a wholly unacceptable practice for a production application but will serve well to give our demo application the minimum of security while we build out features.
 * Database initialization for Hibernate, useful for when we later [bind a database service](./database-binding.md).

-### Adding Spring Dependencies
+At this point, when you execute the Gradle `build` task, it should succeed including the `contextLoads` unit test.
+There may be stack traces involving the Eureka service.
+Registering your service as a Eureka client is the topic of another guide.

 ## How to Build a .NET Microservice